Resources – COYOTE RI

 - Empower Foundation – a Thai language site

 - Erotic Service Providers Legal Educational and Research Project ESPLER is a diverse community-based erotic service provider led group which seeks to empower the erotic community and advance sexual privacy rights through legal advocacy, education, and research.
 In our legal advocacy, we seek to create change through a combination of impact litigation, policy statements, and voicing our concerns for our community in political arenas.
-Through educational trainings and outreach, we will empower and capacity build to address discrimination of erotic service providers and the greater erotic community.
+Through educational training and outreach, we will empower and capacity build to address discrimination of erotic service providers and the greater erotic community.
 Lastly, we strive to archive and rate much of the research which has been done by and of the sex worker community, and build on this history with research which seeks to be increasingly inclusive, respectful, and ultimately, relevant to the erotic service providers and the larger erotic community.

 - Erotic Service Providers Union – ESPU is a San Francisco organization that seeks to gain agency on behalf of all erotic service providers regarding our occupational, social, and economic rights through affiliating with organized labor.